Erdogan says Turkey hits back after Syrian shells kill Turkish troops

-ANKARA/ISTANBUL (Reuters) - President Tayyip Erdogan said on Monday Turkey will continue to retaliate after Syrian government shelling killed four of its troops and wounded nine in Syria’s northwest Idlib region, where Turkish forces have bulked up in recent days.
+ANKARA/ISTANBUL (Reuters) - Turkey said on Monday it struck dozens of Syrian government targets after five of its soldiers were killed in northwest Syria’s Idlib region, an incident that could test ties between Moscow and Ankara.

-Erdogan said initial indications show 30-35 Syrians were “neutralised” in Turkey’s response to what the government called intense shelling of its soldiers.
-He said Turkey has told Russian counterparts “they need to stand aside” in the escalating conflict.
+President Tayyip Erdogan said initial indications showed 30-35 Syrians were “neutralised” in Turkey’s response to what it called intense shelling of its soldiers in Idlib, the last major Syrian rebel stronghold after nearly nine years of war.

+Turkey has reinforced Idlib, which lies just across its southern border with Syria, in a challenge to Damascus and its Russian backers. [nI7N29F015]

+Erdogan said Turkey had told Russian counterparts “they need to stand aside” in the escalating conflict, in which Ankara and Moscow back opposing sides.

+Russia’s Defence Ministry said Turkish military units came under fire overnight after moving within Idlib without notifying Russia, contradicting Ankara’s claim that it coordinated movements. [nR4N29W02N]

-Syrian President Bashar al-Assad’s forces, backed by Russian air power, have recently made advances in Idlib, prompting Turkey to warn it may launch a military operation there unless the fighting is halted.
+Syrian President Bashar al-Assad’s forces, backed by Russian air power, have made large advances in Idlib, prompting Turkey to warn it may launch a military operation there unless the fighting is halted. [nL8N2A02I9]

+Rebels fighting to oust Assad, some of whom have been backed by Turkey, have also launched counter-attacks against the territorial gains by Assad’s forces. [nL8N2A10FS]

 “We have responded in kind to these attacks and will continue to do so, whether it is with our artillery or mortars,” Erdogan told reporters in Istanbul.

-“We are determined to continue our operations for the security of our country, people and our brothers in Idlib,” he said.
+“We are determined to continue our operations for the security of our country, people and our brothers in Idlib,” he said before a flight to Kiev.
 “Those who question our determination will soon understand they made a mistake.”

-A Turkish security official told Reuters that the shelling which killed the soldiers occurred in the area of Saraqeb town, 15 km (9 miles) to the east of Idlib city.
+A Turkish security official told Reuters the shelling that killed the soldiers occurred in the area of Saraqeb, a town 15 km (9 miles) to the east of Idlib city.
+Saraqeb lies at the junction of two main roads that Damascus seeks to fully control.

 “Following the developments in Idlib in recent weeks, serious support was provided over the weekend to the troops, equipment and vehicles in the region,” the official said.

-The Idlib region is the last major rebel-held stronghold in Syria’s nearly nine-year-old war and Erdogan accuses Russia of violating agreements to reduce the fighting in the region, a charge which Moscow denied on Friday.

 Turkey, which already hosts 3.6 million refugees from Syria, fears a fresh wave of migrants from Idlib.
 It has 12 military observation posts around the region, set up under a 2017 agreement with Russia and Iran.

 Several of them have since been surrounded by advancing Syrian government forces.

-A spokesman for Erdogan’s AK Party said Turkey will view Syrian government forces around the observation posts in the region as “targets”.
+A spokesman for Erdogan’s AK Party said on Monday Turkey will view Syrian government forces around its posts as “targets”. [nA4N29I00Z]

+Erdogan accuses Russia of violating a 2017 “de-escalation” agreement to reduce fighting in the region, a charge Moscow denied on Friday.

+“Units of Turkish troops made movements inside the de-escalation zone ... without notifying the Russian side, and came under fire from Syrian government forces on terrorists in the area to the west of Saraqib,” Russia’s defence ministry said.

+The Syrian Observatory, a UK-based war monitor, said 13 members of the Syrian government forces were killed in Turkish shelling, even while a Syrian state TV correspondent said there had been no casualties among its government forces.

-The Syrian Observatory, a UK-based war monitor, said some 320 Turkish trucks and military vehicles entered Idlib at Kafr Lusin crossing on Sunday, much more than usual, and went south.
+On Sunday the Observatory said some 320 Turkish trucks and military vehicles entered Idlib at Kafr Lusin crossing on Sunday, much more than usual, and went south.

 Turkey’s defence ministry said Syrian shelling was carried out against its reinforcements, which were meant to prevent clashes in Idlib, despite prior coordination of their positions.